peetuskytta/fillit_tester/README.md

 ## How to run it?

-Run the tester in the `fillit_tester`-folder with the following command:
+Run the tester **in the `fillit_tester`-folder** with the following command:

 `./run_fillit_tester.sh`

+IMPORTANT!
+- Recommended to use terminal to run this tester.
+- The test files were written with Vim (this is important for VSC users, `\n` needed.)

 <img width="300" alt="Screen Shot 2022-03-10 at 17 11 27" src="https://user-images.githubusercontent.com/77061872/157691714-c20ccb62-afd7-47c6-9d02-1bbd0cf3b352.png">